Okay, let’s get this over with.

 Yep, the big reveal of the immortals’ origin is that they are space aliens banished from Zeist, given immortality on Earth, and forced to fight until only one remains.
 Bill Panzer, co-producer of the film and one of the gents who helped write the script, had this to say about revealing the origins of the immortals:

-The question we were most asked by fans after the first film was, ‘Where did the immortals come from?’
+The question we were most asked by fans after the first film was, “Where did the immortals come from?”
 It made sense to answer that question in the second film.
 What we didn’t realize at the time was that the fans didn’t really want to know their (the immortals) origins because then the romanticism and mystery of the story was stripped away.

-Anyway, that’s the story of the immortals.
+But anyway, that’s the story of the immortals.
 Ramirez was the leader of a revolution on Zeist against the evil General Katana, and had chosen Connor as his second-in-command.
 The two were captured as insurgents and sent to Earth.
 It really leads to so many holes in the plot.
 For example, why did Ramirez identify himself as an Egyptian pretending to be a Spaniard in the first movie if he was really an alien?
 Why Did Connor have no memories of this whatsoever until just now?
 Why are the names Ramirez and MacLeod used on an alien planet that has no Spanish or Scottish equivalent?
 What about the fact that Ramirez is obviously not Ramirez’s real name in the first film, since he was originally Egyptian?
 And why does the Prize involve the ability to read minds (an ability that Connor never uses after creating the Shield, by the way)?
 Why would the Zeistians give their criminals the equivalent of absolute power?
 And where the hell did the rule about no fighting on holy ground come from?
-The revelation that these guys are from Zeist doesn’t answer any questions; it only brings up more.
+The revelation that immortals come from Zeist doesn’t answer any questions; it only brings up more.

 To be fair, the original script did explain things a little better than this, but the explanation is one of many things that got chopped out of the film.
 Here’s an excerpt from the rough draft of the script: